omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 # Exit Game
 Exit Games handle all the actions around exits, challenges, etc. Each transaction type has one and only one exit game contract that provides the means of exiting funds from a transaction of that type.

+Once a exit is canonical to exit after the challenge period, it can be processed according to the exit priority and withdraw the fund back from Child chain to Root chain.

 ## Exit Game contracts
 An exit game is a contract that holds the logic and states of a current exit game status.
 Each exit game is bound to a `txType` and uses it as an identifier in the Plasma Framework.
 You can retrieve an exit game's contract address from the `PlasmaFramework`: